PAINTED ROADSIDE ADVERTISEMENTS - Index of Brands

 IX.1998

 La Vache qui rit or The laughing Cow was registered as a trade name by Léon Bel in April 1921.
 In the beginning she wasn't laughing, she wasn't red and she didn't wear ear-rings.
 That was only from 1924 on.

-The bleu-white ribon around the box dates from 1955.
-It's only in 1976 that both boxes in the ears are shown with the front-side visible.
-Before that year we were shown a front and back side.
+Learn more in a virtual exhibition of the Musée de la Publicité in Paris (they keep moving it around; latest check XI.2019).
 The story of La Vache qui rit was also given in La Revue des Marques in 1994.
-(French only and for a fee)
+(French only; latest check: XI.2019)

-Eclaron (Champagne, France);
+Eclaron (Champagne, France); VI.1999

 Fromages Vignottes